-OCCAM (Open Curation for Computer Architecture Modeling) is a project that will serve as the catalyst for the tools, education, and community-building needed to bring openness, accountability, comparability, and repeatability to computer architecture experimentation.
+Occam (If you like acronyms, you can say it means the Open Curation of Computation And Metadata) is a project that serve as the catalyst for the tools, education, and community-building needed to bring openness, accountability, comparability, and repeatability to software distribution and scientific digital exploration.

 When an object is built, a virtual environment is created.
 Any requests that the object's build process uses to pull in other extraneous files or repositories will be captured and recorded such that they are also mirrored.

 OCCAM allows you to connect various objects together to create a workflow that will be dispatched and executed.
 With our workflow builder, you just build out the workflow one node at a time.
 Once you have a workflow, you can create a set of experimentation runs with configuration and simulation parameters you can define.
 You can automatically generate a set of experimentation runs by sweeping configuration parameters or benchmark binaries.

 Object and Artifact Building

 OCCAM provides tools to build, debug, and deploy new objects, such as simulators, benchmarks, and tracers, into the federated space.
 As a developer or researcher, you can augment existing simulators, or build new ones, and have them be immediately available to the rest of the network.
 Once you deploy them, they will become, like any other curated object, perpetually available.
 These objects can also make use of any of the generic tools and widgets already available or built in the future.